robalexclark/SilveR/README.md

 You can open the Analysis tab to see your previous results, reanalyse to see the settings selected and re-submit your analysis.

+#### Running in Electron shell
+For details on how to build with the electron.net wrapper see https://github.com/ElectronNET/Electron.NET

 ### Architecture

 Each analysis type consists of a UI defined in a View (e.g. SummaryStatistics.cshtml), a Model (e.g. SummaryStatistics.cs) and a class containing validation (e.g. SummaryStatisticsValidator.cs).